zituitui/zituitui/README.md

 ## Hi there 👋

-🎓 I am presently pursuing my Master's degree in Computer Science at Zhejiang University, while also serving as a Research Intern at Tencent Inc.
+🎓 I am pursuing my Master's degree in Computer Science at **Zhejiang University** and serving as a Research Scientist Intern at **Wechat, Tencent Inc**.

 🔬 I’m currently interested in:
-- Diffusion Models
+- Diffusion models and other generative models
 - Optimal Transport
 - Variational Inference (MCMC and ParVI)

 💼 I’m currently looking for
+- Visiting Scholar (2025 summer)
-- PhD vacancy
+- PhD vacancy (2026 fall)
-- Full-time research position
+- Full-time researcher (2026 fall)